regnosoftware/regno-standard/README.md

 Licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License to be used by any individual, group or organisation.

 # Getting started
 The **Regno Standard** defines a standard formatting of a collection of JSON text documents.
 The official API implementation of the **Regno Standard** can be obtained from Regno Software.
 Developers can use this documentation to assist in integrating the **Regno Standard** into their own existing API or product suite.
-Read the step-by-step guide:

 1. Read the Documentation for the **Regno Standard** by clicking the Documentation link in the side bar to get an overview of the structure and usage of the the **Regno Standard**.